• Skip to content

 Child and family health centres

 Your local child and family health centre is a good place to start.
-Your child and family health nurse can give you information and advice on your baby’s sleep and other early childhood concerns.
+Your child and family health nurse can give you information and advice on sleep and other early childhood concerns.
 Check our local services guides to find your nearest centre.

 Parent helplines

-Parenting helplines around Australia can help – and some are available after hours if you need help straight away.
-They can give you ideas about how to handle baby sleep concerns and tell you where to get help in your local area.
+Parent helplines around Australia can help.
+They can give you ideas about how to handle sleep problems and tell you where to get help in your local area.
 Some helplines specialise in helping parents with babies and young children.

 Early parenting centres